Wizzard033/SFML-Squirrel-Binding/README.md

     RegisterSfmlTcpSocketLib(v, sfNamespace);
     RegisterSfmlUdpSocketLib(v, sfNamespace);

+It helps to redirect the SFML error stream to a log file for diagnosing errors.

 ** This binding will not be maintained by its developer, but merge requests will be reviewed **